henrow5/bank-tech-test/README.md

 # Approach

-I decided to use two classes as I felt that three seemed unnecessary.
+I decided to go with two classes.
+It seemed unnecessary to me to have a third class as it would possibly have only one method.

 The BankAccount class is responsible for holding state i.e. storing all transactions and the balance, as well as manipulating its own data.